leo-project/leofs/docs/admin/settings/environment_config.md

 {db_dir, "/var/local/leofs/leo_manager_0/snmp_db"},
 ```

 in `/etc/leofs/leo_manager_0/leo_manager_snmp.config` to make sure that absolutely no temporary files are created in `/usr/local/leofs` tree.
-It shouldn't matter otherwise since there is no need to keep contents of SNMP `db` directory between upgrades.
+It shouldn't matter otherwise since there is no need to keep contents of `SNMP db directory` between upgrades.

-(Here, copy of leo_manager_snmp.config was made so that original config would be untouched; while it is possible to change `db_dir` in original `/usr/local/leofs/<version>/leo_manager_0/snmp/snmpa_manager_0/leo_manager_snmp.config` as well, doing so would mean that this file needs to be replaced after each upgrade, reducing benefit of only changing `.environment` file after upgrade)
+*(Here, copy of leo_manager_snmp.config was made so that original config would be untouched; while it is possible to change `db_dir` in original `/usr/local/leofs/<version>/leo_manager_0/snmp/snmpa_manager_0/leo_manager_snmp.config` as well, doing so would mean that this file needs to be replaced after each upgrade, reducing benefit of only changing `.environment` file after upgrade)*

 ## Notice

-Please note that this configuration is just an example of how to use `.environment` config features to move all the log files and config files out of the tree so they reside at fixed paths, to simplify configuration changes and upgrades as much as possible.
+Note that this configuration is just an example of how to use `.environment` config features to move all the log files and config files out of the tree so they reside at fixed paths, to simplify configuration changes and upgrades as much as possible.

 The resulting upgrade process can be less safe than original one suggested at [For Administrators / System Administration / System Migration](/admin/system_admin/migration.md), because the new version changes working `mnesia` and `queue` directories upon launch and going back to the older version might be not always possible.